RicardoHS/ricardohs.github.io/content/blog/01_what_exactly_is_a_histogram/post.md

 ## A problem that goes unnoticed

-When talking with colleages or when reading people in websites like kaggle, there is always a smell, a feeling that only some persons notice.
+When talking with colleagues or when reading people in websites like kaggle, there is always a smell, a feeling that only some persons notice.
 Lot of people that works with data does not understand stats.
 Even some stats students does not really understand it.

-There are several reasons why this happens and everyone have his own opinion about them: stats is baddly taught, people does not care about learning it propertly, it's difficult, etc. For me, it is clear.
+There are several reasons why this happens and everyone have his own opinion about them: stats is badly taught, people does not care about learning it property, it's difficult, etc. For me, it is clear.
 Most of the stats students fail to pay attention to one key concept most of the times taught on the first day or first stats lectures.
 In non maths related bachelors this key concept is sometimes not mentioned at all.
 I'm talking about the statistical framework, this is in other words, the philosophical idea behind statistics.
-When you know this, then you are able to understand, among other things, why statistics is so widley used in all scientific areas.
+When you know this, then you are able to understand, among other things, why statistics is so widely used in all scientific areas.

 Although this is a problem most of the times goes unnoticed, it is very easy to detect it on a person.
 You only have to ask, "What exactly is a histogram?" and see their answer.
 Most of the people answer incorrect or incomplete things, giving importance to the histogram construction rather than the purpose.
 Even the [histogram wikipedia page](https://en.wikipedia.org/wiki/Histogram) gives an incomplete explanation.
 Some common answers are: